dkvz/dk-icons/README.md

 - Document settings, set dimensions, set units to px
 - Set the viewBox to 512x512 too
 - Create guides in the middle of the documents; It's very important to start there
+- WHEN A PATH IS FINISHED FILL IT IMMEDIATELY

 ## Colors
 Background: #ffcc00